-After $50 billion deal spree, China's HNA sets out to clear ownership questions
+After $50 bln deal spree, China's HNA sets out to clear ownership questions

 According to a document seen by Reuters, HNA's co-founders and senior executives Chen Feng and Wang Jian continue to hold stakes of just below 15 percent each.

-A newly created, New York-based, not-for-profit organization, Hainan Cihang Charity Foundation Inc, becomes the single largest shareholder with a 29.5 percent stake.
+A newly created, New York-based, not-for-profit organisation, Hainan Cihang Charity Foundation Inc, becomes the single largest shareholder with a 29.5 percent stake.
 Hainan Province Cihang Charity Foundation, a Haikou-based charity established by HNA in 2010 and capitalized by shares in 2013, continues to indirectly hold a 22.75 percent stake - meaning the combined foundation collectively accounts for more than 52 percent of the group’s issued stock.

 HNA did not provide details of how the shares were placed in the new charity's hands, how the overall foundation would be run or how it would vote or use its shares.